Louis0117/Quantitative_Trading_Strategy/README.md

    there is two parameters:

   *symbol* : The trading pairs of USDT (Tether) against cryptocurrencies.
-  *asset_value* : The asset_value parameter is used to set how much USDT allocation should be allocated for trading the target cryptocurrency. ( Please ensure that you have sufficient USDT, as insufficient funds may result in failed orders when generating trading signals. )
+  *asset_value* : The asset_value parameter is used to set how much USDT allocation should be allocated for trading the target cryptocurrency. ( Please ensure that you have sufficient USDT, as insufficient funds may result in failed orders when generating trading signals.
+It is recommended to set at least 150 USDT.)

 ```